-The Local Plan and Development Plan Documents (DPDs)
+Development Plan Documents (DPDs)

-The collection of DPDs that make up the statutory plan for a Local Planning Authority are referred to as the 'Local Plan'.
-We prepare DPDs containing policies for development and related issues.
+Development Plan Documents contain policies to manage and guide development.
 They must be supported by evidence, generally accord with national policies and be subject to an on-going process of sustainability appraisal, to ensure that the policies are soundly based on economic, social and environmental grounds.

-Consultation is required at various stages in their preparation, including "Proposed Submission" stage, after which they are submitted to the Government.
-An independent Planning Inspector then carries out an Examination into the document, considering the views of interested people, before suggesting recommendations on the document that can be put before the Council for adoption.
+Consultation is required at various stages in their preparation, including "Publication" stage, after which they are submitted to the Government.
+An independent Planning Inspector then carries out an Examination into the document, considering the views of interested people, before making recommendations on the document that can be put before the Council for adoption.